 Gum grafting is a process that involves a surgical incision into the gums so that your dentist can get inside them and scrape away all of the bacteria and diseased tissue.
 This is performed using a local anesthetic so that you will not feel any pain or discomfort while the procedure takes place.

-Once the diseased areas have been cleared away, it may be necessary to lengthen the gum tissue, and reattach the gum tissue to the tooth roots.
+Once the diseased areas have been cleared away, it may be necessary to lengthen the gum tissue and reattach the gum tissue to the tooth roots.
 If this is necessary, the new tissues are taken from the roof of the patient’s mouth.

 Although gum grafting is generally considered to be extremely successful, it is an invasive procedure, and this means that there are the usual risks involved with making an incision such as bleeding and infection.
 Surgery performed using a scalpel also means that packing material may be placed into the mouth to help stem bleeding and sutures will be required to close the wound.
-Inflammation and pain after the procedure is common, and you may be reliant on pain relief medication for up to a week while the soreness subsides.
+Inflammation and pain after the procedure are common, and you may be reliant on pain relief medication for up to a week while the soreness subsides.

 In laser periodontal therapy, a laser is used in place of the scalpel, but the overall process is very similar, with diseased tissue being cleared away from the pockets running adjacent to the gums and teeth.
 It can also be used to stimulate the healthy tissue to encourage it to regrow and reattach itself to the tooth and/or bone.
 Nevertheless, many people are now choosing laser therapy because of the additional benefits that it can offer.